liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 think about the Witch… Ahhh, I think so too.
 But, why does this harm you guys?\]

-Musica: \[Nothing immediate would happen.
-But just as a calm river flows from upstream to downstream, the problem will flow downstream eventually.\]
+Musica: \[Nothing immediate'd happen.
+But just as a calm river flows from upstream to downstream, the problem'll flow downstream eventually.\]

 Emilia: \[――?\]

-Musica: \[If the half-elf brings attention to the Witch, the same thing as in the past may happen again.
-I fear that this will fall upon us.\]
+Musica: \[If the half-elf brings attention to the Witch, the same thing as in the past'll happen again.
+I fear that this'll fall upon us.\]

 There was a sense that Musica was slowly shaking his head, and he solemnly raised the question again.

-Musica: \[Supporting the weak, the ideals of the half-elf in this situation are noble, but this is not much different than a child's empty declaration that they will defeat the Sword Saint.
+Musica: \[Supportin' the weak, the ideals of the half-elf in this situation are noble, but this is not much different than a child's empty declaration that they'll defeat the Sword Saint.
 If she were just a snot-nosed kid, we could ignore her.
 But the problem with this nature is…\]

 Emilia: \[Because you cannot ignore Emilia, that's why it's reaaally troubling…\]

-Musica: \[Well, if you put it in a cute way, that's what it means.\]
+Musica: \[Well, if ya put it in a cute way, that's what it means.\]

 The path to the conclusion was finally paved, and Musica nodded.
 Emilia understood his argument, and her well-shaped eyebrows furrowed with